| Rip

 questionable--and the same goes for the quality

+of some tracks.
 That doesn't mean you can't legally get free

 digital audio files.
 Amazon, RollingStone.com,